xpush/xpush.github.io/doc/quick-start/index.md

 We will implement a simple chat in such a way as described above.

-Full source can be found in [here] (https://github.com/xpush/lib-xpush-web/blob/master/example/simple.html).
+Full source can be found in [here](https://github.com/xpush/lib-xpush-web/blob/master/example/simple.html).

 The XPUSH server that was used in the demo below is a server for temporary test provided by the XPUSH development team, can not operate temporarily, it is not possible to guarantee the performance.
 So, please use the XPUSH on  your own.